lucrnz/npm-pkg-util/README.md

 ## How It Works

 1. Creates a temporary directory
-2. Copies your current package.json and package-lock.json to the temp directory
+2. Copies your current package.json and package-lock.json to the temp directory.  (it also makes sure to copy `.npmrc` contents)
 3. Runs `npm install package-name@version --package-lock-only` in the temp directory
 4. Extracts just the relevant information for the specified package from the updated package-lock.json
 5. Merges this information into your original package-lock.json